M.A. degree program in education: art teacher (all grades)

 1. CST-Visual Art section: prior to student teaching;

-2. The Educating All Students (EAS) exam: prior to completing the degree program;
+2. The Educating All Students (EAS) exam: prior to student-teaching or completing the degree program.

 Note.
 Students not seeking certification must schedule a meeting with the Graduate Art Education Program Coordinator to set up an alternative transition point plan during their initial semester.